eMedicine Specialties > Neurology > Neuro-oncology

 Background

 Brainstem gliomas are tumors that occur in the region of the brain referred to as the brain stem, which is the area between the aqueduct of Sylvius and the fourth ventricle.
-Although various systems are used to classify these tumors, the authors have divided brainstem gliomas into 3 distinct anatomic locations—diffuse intrinsic pontine,1 tectal, and cervicomedullary.
+Although various systems are used to classify these tumors, many have divided brainstem gliomas into 3 distinct anatomic locations—diffuse intrinsic pontine,[3] tectal, and cervicomedullary.
 Intrinsic pontine gliomas carry a grave prognosis.
 Longer survival is associated with the tectal and cervicomedullary gliomas.
-Tumors also are characterized on the basis of site of origin, focality, direction and extent of tumor growth, degree of brainstem enlargement, degree of exophytic growth, and presence or absence of cysts, necrosis, hemorrhage, and hydrocephalus.2
+Tumors also are characterized on the basis of site of origin, focality, direction and extent of tumor growth, degree of brainstem enlargement, degree of exophytic growth, and presence or absence of cysts, necrosis, hemorrhage, and hydrocephalus.[4]

 Pathophysiology

-These tumors have a predilection to originate from the left side.
-Most are located in the pons; however, medulla and midbrain may be involved as well.
+Approximately 60% of brainstem gliomas are centered within the pons, but can originate in the medulla or midbrain and may extend beyond the brainstem.
 Brainstem gliomas are highly aggressive brain tumors.
 Anatomic location determines the pathophysiological manifestation of the tumor.
 With tectal lesions, hydrocephalus may occur as a result of fourth ventricular compression.
 With pontine and cervicomedullary lesions, cranial nerve or long tract signs are observed commonly.

 Histopathologically, brainstem gliomas can range from WHO Grade 1 to 4.
-Grade 1 is the juvenile pilocytic astrocytoma, Grade 2 is the diffuse astrocytoma, Grade 3 is the anaplastic astrocytoma, and grade 4 is the glioblastoma multiforme.
+Grade 1 is classified as juvenile pilocytic astrocytoma, Grade 2 is diffuse astrocytoma, Grade 3 is anaplastic astrocytoma, and grade 4 is glioblastoma.
 The grading is based on the presence of nuclear atypia, vascular proliferation, mitoses, and necrosis.
-Typically, the necrosis is seen in Grade 4 (glioblastoma multiforme).
+Typically, necrosis is seen in Grade 4 (glioblastoma multiforme).
+Increasing tumor grade is associated with poorer prognosis.

 Mortality/Morbidity